flythereddflagg/flythereddflagg.github.io/python_book/docs/29-Comments-and-Code-Documentation.md

 As you were implementing the project in the previous section, you were guided by the multi-line comment strings under each class or function label.
 I put those there to guide you but also to introduce you to a style of commenting and documentation used among professionals.

-### Doc Strings
+### Docstrings

-The "string literals" or multi-line comments under each labels are recognized by python as documentation strings or "doc strings" for short.
+The "string literals" or multi-line comments under each labels are recognized by python as documentation strings or "docstrings" for short.
 You will see these commonly in professional code and you may also use them at the beginning of a module to give general information about the module.

 The following example will set out some use cases.
 Don't bother to write this out just read and understand it.